agoogaloo/dash-game-thingy/README.md

 ## About:

-- this is a game I'm currently making where your only movement is dashing a set distance
+- this is a game I started where your only movement is dashing a set distance
-- it still in development so it is pretty bad right now
-- if you have suggestions or find bugs or something like that it would be cool if you e-mailed me at aguy24601@gmail.com
-- can also be downloaded from google drve at https://drive.google.com/drive/folders/1ZxgdZufnqDnJOpfGvBBCgn2T6iaTX_lA?usp=sharing
+- it never really got very far, and wasn't that fun so I don't think I'm ever going to finish it

 ## Patch notes: